Guide

 Whether manual, automated, or both, processes should be standardized to ensure consistency and ease of training.
 Clear documentation helps teams hand off tasks smoothly and deliver consistent customer service.

-Once a process is documented or automated, revisit it regularly to identify improvements—then update the documentation.
+Once a process is documented or automated, revisit it regularly to identify improvements – then update it.
 Consider using tools like Trainual that can help you map out processes and create standardized operating procedures (SOPs).

 4. Monitor, measure, and optimize for continuous improvement